© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Drying house at The Coach House, Willow Vale is a scheduled monument protected by Historic England under reference 1016955.
 View the official record →

-The Drying House at The Coach House, Willow Vale is a post-medieval agricultural building located in Somerset.
+The drying house at The Coach House, Willow Vale is a structure associated with agricultural or domestic processing, likely dating from the eighteenth or nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016955.

 Drying house at The Coach House, Willow Vale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016955.